kagisearch/pyllms/README.md

 # LLMS

-A lightweight Python package for easy interaction with popular language models from OpenAI, Anthropic, AI21 and others.
+A lightweight Python that strives to enable dead-simple interaction with popular language models from OpenAI, Anthropic, AI21 and others.

 ## Installation